 A concussion is caused by a bump, blow or jolt to the head that can change the way your brain normally works.

-Concussions also can occur from a fall or blow to the body that causes the head and brain to move quickly back and forth.
+Concussions also can occur from a fall or blow that causes the head and brain to move quickly back and forth.
 A person does not need to lose consciousness in order to sustain a concussion.

 Signs and symptoms of a concussion include:

 - Feeling slowed down or "in a fog"

 - Trouble falling asleep or sleeping more than usual